-Based on students' feedback, I have broken down the whole Marketing Plan into smaller deliverables that you would submit for feedback.
-Each team will create one shared Google Doc to collaborate in each deliverable and avoid e-mailing back and for different versions of the same document.
+Based on students' feedback, I have broken down the final Marketing Plan into smaller deliverables that you would submit for grading and feedback.

+Each team will create one shared Google Doc to collaborate on each deliverable and avoid e-mailing back for different versions of the same document.
 A link to this document will be submitted under Assignments - Team Project.
-The deliverables will be submitted by Sunday night.
+The deliverables will be submitted before class time the day they are due.
 Please find detailed instructions in CI Learn under the module "Team Project."